-The renal medulla is the inner part of the kidney.
+The renal or kidney medulla is the inner part of the kidney.
 The medulla helps regulate the concentration of urine by filtering out water, salts, and acid.

 The three main internal regions of the kidney include the:

 - renal cortex

 - renal pelvis or hilum, where ureters, nerves, and blood vessels enter and leave the organ

 Read on to learn more about the anatomy, function, and medical conditions of the kidney medulla.